-- 1. Load the <local path>/Data/Radar/Radar.mcvz bundle into McIDAS-V. Select File -> Open File... from the menu in the Main Display.
-Navigate to the directory containing the bundle, select the bundle, and click Open.
-In the Open Bundle dialog box select the Replace session option and click OK. - 2.
+- 1. From the Data Explorer, navigate to the Radar -> Level II -> Local chooser. - 2.
+Navigate to the <local path>/Data/Radar directory.
+Use Shift+Left-Click to select all of the KNKX files. - 3.
+Verify that I'm Feeling Lucky is selected from the Station dropdown. - 4.
+Click Add Source. - 5.
 Open a two panel map display and change the color of the outline around the active panel. - a.
 In the Main Display, select File -> New Display Tab -> Map Display -> Two Panels menu item. - b.
 By default, the right panel is highlighted by a blue box, which means this is where the data will be displayed.
 Click the left panel, and you should see the blue box outline the panel display, indicating it is the active panel.
 Any displays created will be added to the active panel. - c.
 To change the outline color, select Edit -> Preferences.
 Under the Display Window tab, there is a Color Scheme section on the right side.
 To the right of Selected Panel, click the blue box to bring up the Set Selected Panel Border Color window.
 Select a new color from the swatches and click OK.
 Click OK to close the User Preferences window.
-Switch between panels to refresh the box to the selected color. - 3.
+Switch between panels to refresh the box to the selected color. - 6.
 Display the reflectivity data using the Radar Sweep View in 2D display type in the left panel. - a.
 Select the left panel of the Main Display, and return to the Field Selector tab of the Data Explorer. - b.
 Under Fields, select Reflectivity.
 The available displays will list under Displays.
 Choose the Radar Displays -> Radar Sweep View in 2D display type. - c.
-Click Create Display. - 4.
+Click Create Display. - 7.
 Display the reflectivity data using the Radar Sweep View in 3D display type in the right panel. - a.
 Select the right panel of the Main Display, and return to the Field Selector. - b.
 Under Fields, select Reflectivity.
 The available displays will list under Displays.
 Choose the Radar Displays -> Radar Sweep View in 3D display type. - c.
-Click Create Display. - 5.
-There is no visible difference between the two layers until the view is rotated away from the top.
+Click Create Display.

+- 8. There is no visible difference between the two layers until the view is rotated away from the top.
 Right Click+Drag or use the navigation toolbar in the left side of the Main Display to rotate the display.
-Turn looping on and off as you navigate through the 3D reflectivity image.

-6. A default for multi-panel displays is shared views, which means that as one panel's navigation changes, they all move in sync.
+Turn looping on and off as you navigate through the 3D reflectivity image. - 9.
+A default for multi-panel displays is shared views, which means that as one panel's navigation changes, they all move in sync.
 To turn this feature off, go to a panel and uncheck Projections -> Share Views.